MissT17/udacity-restaurant-app/README.md

     - Google account [here](https://developers.google.com/identity/sign-in/web/devconsole-project) (enable a Google+ API and indicate `http://localhost:5000/login`as 'Authorised JavaScript origins' and
 `http://localhost:5000/gconnect` as 'Authorised redirect URIs') > download JSON and save as *client_secret_new.json* file
     - Facebook [here](https://developers.facebook.com/docs/pages/getting-started/) > open your app's dashboard and save the app ID as well as the app secret in *fb_client_secrets.json*
+- you also need to install `requests` and `Pillow` in the vagrant environment by running `pip install requests` and `pip install Pillow`.

 ## Installation
 1. Clone the Github repository